top of page

 C) Tabata Situps (20 Seconds Work, 10 Seconds Rest x 8 Rounds)

-Want to learn more about a training regimen with more examples for building strength in middle age? https://www.minimalist-nutrition.com/post/workouts-for-men-over-50.
+Learn more about a training regimen with more examples for building strength in middle age.

 Frequently Asked Questions